NicholasSynovic/nicholassynovic.github.io/content/summaries/rich-feature-hierarchies-for-accurate-object-detection-and-semantic-segmentation.md

 > Is the paper well written?

 The paper is well written.
-It goes into great technical length about the attributes of hte model as well as how the model operates via an ablation study.
+It goes into great technical length about the attributes of the model as well as how the model operates via an ablation study.

 ### Relevant Work